 Overfitting happens when: training loss >> validation loss

 Denoising Autoencoders (DAEs) prevent identity function and unlike traditional filtering approaches used for reducing noise do not produce overly smooth images, and compute fast.
 In general, the DAEs use an improved autoencoder approach for their process, which is mainly based on the introduction of the noise to the input and reconstruction of the output from the corrupted image.

 Such a modification of the general autoencoder approach prevents DAEs from simply copying the input to output hence requiring DAEs to first reduce the noise from the input before extracting the meaningful data.

 In our DAE approach, CNN was applied because of the effectiveness of the concept in denoising and spatial relations preservation within the image.
-Besides, the choice of CNN serves the purpose for dimension and computational complexity reduction when arbitrary-sized images should be used as input.
+Besides, the choice of CNN serves the purpose of dimension and computational complexity reduction when arbitrary-sized images should be used as input.

-The next plan is to apply the tested DAE from this article for an audio denoising case study.
+The next plan is to apply the tested DAE from this article for an audio-denoising case study.
 We aim to compare the performance of this model on audio data with the results from the current study on the MNIST Digit Dataset.